 Over 500,000 American kids under the age of five have mobility issues, and few have access to devices that give them free movement.
 Most insurance programs only provide electric wheelchairs for school-aged kids, and few parents can afford to buy them on their own.
 Electric wheelchairs cost approximately $17,000 each.
 This lack of independent movement severely limits younger kids’ interactions with their environment and with other kids.

 Geeks for Kids changes the way these kids experience their world.
 We give the kids a chance to move about and explore freely – not experience life as passive observers from strollers and wheelchairs.
 It also gives these kids a vehicle that excites and engages their peers and encourages them to play together.

 In 2019, we will build custom cars for as many kids with mobility challenges as we can.
 It all depends on how much money we can raise, how many volunteers pitch in and how many families ask for cars.

 The kids’ challenges vary.
 Some cannot walk.
 Others can stand and even walk with crutches or other aids.
 Some cannot use their hands effectively or at all.
 Some can only move their heads and necks.
 Our goal is to customize a car for each child’s specific needs.

-Many of our designers, builders and programmers come as a team from local engineering and software companies and robotics organizations around the city.
-What better way to build your tech team’s spirit than send them out to do great things for kids?
-Geeks for Kids will get your teams thinking outside the box, working together and striving for the thrill of doing good.
-Sure, the jocks have the Olympics and Corporate Challenge, but your geeks will build the tech that could one day save the world…or, at least, make a huge difference in kids’ lives.
+What better way to build your team’s spirit than send them out to work together to improve a kid’s life?
+Geeks for Kids will get your teams thinking outside the box, working together and striving for the thrill of victory.
+Sure, the jocks have the Olympics and Corporate Challenge, but your team will build the tech that could one day save the world…or, at least, make a huge difference in kids’ lives.